code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 **Job Summary:**

 Code.org is looking for an experienced Office Manager to join our People Ops team.
-Code.org thrives in our mission-driven, fast-paced culture and our Office Manager will be at the center of helping us ensure that our office is a warm, inviting, creative environment that is supportive of our values and the needs of our employees.
-This is a terrific opportunity for the right candidate, with a great deal of responsibility and visibility into the successful operation of an internationally ­recognized non­profit experiencing incredible growth.
+Code.org thrives in our mission-driven, fast-paced culture and our Office Manager will be at the center of helping us ensure that our office is a warm, inviting, streamlined environment that is supportive of our values and the needs of our employees.
+This is a terrific opportunity for the right candidate, with a great deal of responsibility and visibility into the successful operation of an internationally ­recognized non­profit.

 Responsibilities of this position will include: